HarshCasper/Rotten-Scripts/Python/chromedino_script/README.md

-## Chrome Dino Game Automation Using Pyhton
+## Chrome Dino Game Automation Using Python

 For doing automation I had used python libraries such as pyautogui and pillow .